OwlCyberDefense/clip/README.md

 **NOTE**: Tresys recommends moving to the CLIP build system, which was developed based on our experiences developing cross domain solutions.
 One of the issues we frequently encounter is the lack of reproducibility of builds.
 This build system allows you to roll RPMs in mock eliminating build host dependencies.
-It allows you to version the packages used to roll an RPM.
+By default, a clean chroot will be used for each RPM.
+This is configurable in CONFIG_BUILD with the `CLEAN_MOCK` option.
+Mock allows you to version the packages used to roll an RPM.
 It manages yum repositories and carries patched versions of ISO generation tools to address a number of problems in those tools.

 If the developer chooses to only use the remediation and audit content as described in the third scenario, the developer must roll the needed RPMs by